Burkitt Lymphoma in Children

 a

 lot of cancer cells in a short time.
-This cell waste can build up in your child's
+This waste from the contents of the killed cancer

-and cause a problem called tumor lysis syndrome (TLS).
-TLS can cause kidney damage
+cells can build up in your child's blood and cause a problem called tumor lysis syndrome

-problems with the heart and nervous system.
-Your child will be given medicines and
+(TLS).
+TLS can cause kidney damage and problems with the heart and nervous system.

-of IV fluids to help keep this from happening.
+child will be given medicines and a lot of IV fluids to help keep this from happening.

 Your